pralphv/lol_15ff_model/README.md

 delta = top_champion_win_rate_after_30_min - top_champion_win_rate_before_25_min
 ```
 delta as feature, as scaling for kda, or threshold for multiplier\
-Result: All worse than just using consolidating team kda
+Result: All worse than just using consolidated team kda